Syed-K-Jafri/Giphy-API/README.md

 This  webpage  displays animated GIF's

-Users can enter in a ketword and retrieve GIF's relevant to that keyword
+Users can enter in a keyword and retrieve GIF's relevant to that keyword

 Technologies used: HTML, CSS and Javascript (jQuery, Ajax)